How Much Does It Cost to Stamp Concrete in 2025?

 ---|---|

-Cement quality | $200 - $400 |
+Cement quality | $200–$400 |

-Hollow steps | $70 - $100 |
+Hollow steps | $70–$100 |

-Solid steps | $100 - $130 |
+Solid steps | $100–$130 |

-Treads | $100 - $500 |
+Treads | $100–$500 |

-Coatings | $200 - $400 |
+Coatings | $200–$400 |

 As with other stamped concrete projects, your driveway’s total price depends on the quality of the concrete, the design, and the size of the driveway.
 Since pricing is largely based on the square footage, larger driveways will fall on the higher end of the price range, whereas smaller and narrower driveways will cost less.

-Add approximately $2 to $6 per square foot to your project if you’re removing old concrete.
+Add approximately $3 to $8 per square foot to your project if you’re removing old concrete.
 Material that’s reinforced with wire mesh or steel bars will cost closer to the higher end of that price range.

 Another major factor is the thickness of your driveway.
 The foundation for your driveway needs to be thicker than that of a walkway that receives light foot traffic, as you’ll have heavy vehicles frequently moving across the driveway.

-The total price of your concrete walkway will increase if you want to make the pathway longer or wider, or if you add multiple colors, a border, or hand-tooled accents to your walkway.
+The total price of your concrete walkway will increase if you want to make the pathway longer or wider or if you add multiple colors, a border, or hand-tooled accents to your walkway.

-Expect to pay $1,600 to $5,600 for a 200-square-foot sidewalk.
-Most stamped concrete sidewalks cost $3,600 on average, though longer paths or complex designs are more expensive.
+Expect to pay $1,400 to $3,400 for a 200-square-foot sidewalk.
+Most stamped concrete sidewalks cost $2,400 on average, though longer paths or complex designs are more expensive.

 For a 320-square-foot living room, stamped concrete floors cost about $2,600 to $9,000.
 Expect to pay around $5,800 on average.

-If you want decorative concrete basement floors, expect to pay $5,600 to $19,600 or $12,600 on average.
-This price covers 700 square feet in a basic to complex design.
+If you want decorative concrete basement floors, expect to pay $6,500 to $13,000 or $9,750 on average.
+This price covers 500 square feet in a basic to complex design.
 You’ll pay more for larger spaces, especially if your installer cannot complete the project in smaller sections.

-Resurfacing existing concrete costs $7 to $12 per square foot on average compared to $12 to $28 per square foot for a new installation.
+Resurfacing existing concrete costs $7 to $12 per square foot on average compared to $8 to $26 per square foot for a new installation.

 If you’re building a new wall, the price of a stamped concrete wall depends on its size, the design complexity, and the color scheme.
 Basic designs will fall towards the lower end of the price range, whereas more detailed and complex designs will fall on the higher end of the price range.
+Concrete retaining walls cost more than decorative ones, as they must withstand more pressure.

 Stamped concrete refers to decorating concrete after the installer pours it into the forms.
 Professional landscaping and patio companies use the same type of concrete used in driveways and other projects.
 Its decorative finish is often meant to resemble the look of other building materials, such as brick, tile, and wood.